-Academic Honesty
+Academic Integrity

 Students are expected to be honest and truthful in both classroom and practicum experiences.
-They are expected to adhere to the Arkansas Tech University Dishonesty Statement and uphold current standards of care.
-Students are referred to the Arkansas Tech University Student Handbook for more specific regulations regarding academic dishonesty.
-The Department of Nursing uses an Honesty Statement that all new nursing majors will sign (See Appendix).
+They are expected to adhere to the Arkansas Tech University Academic Integrity Policy and uphold current standards of care.
+Students are referred to the Arkansas Tech University Student Handbook for more specific regulations regarding academic integrity.
+The Department of Nursing uses an Academic Integrity Policy form for students to acknowledge the ATU Student Handbook policy on Academic Integrity in conjunction with the Department of Nursing policy on Academic Integrity consequences. that all new nursing majors will sign (See Appendix O).